clementi/cats-effect-seed.g8/README.md

-# Cats Seed
+# Cats-Effect Seed

-Minimal Giter8 template to get you set up with Cats.
+Minimal Giter8 template to get you set up with cats-effect (with console4cats)

-Copyright 2017 Underscore Consulting LLP, 2020 Inner Product LLC.
 Licensed [CC0 1.0][license].

 ## Getting Started